pkiep-reniec/idaas_sdk_php/readme.md

 # RENIEC IDaaS SDK for PHP
-With this client you can connect with our Identity as a Service (IDaaS).
+With this client you can connect with our solution of Identity as a Service (IDaaS) that implements OpenID Connect.

 Installation:
 ```